HariharanJayashankar/HariharanJayashankar.github.io/_pages/about.md

 ---

 Hello!
 Welcome to my personal website.

-I am currently a first year graduate student at the University of Maryland, College Park.
+I am a third year graduate student at the University of Maryland, College Park.

 I am pursuing a PhD in Economics.
-My wider interests are inequality, financial inclusion, and monetary policy.
+My interests include firm dynamics, monetary policy and financial frictions.

 {% include base_path %}